digikar99/polymorphic-functions/README.md

 the performance results come out as:

 ```
-0.001 sec   | naive string=
+0.016 sec   | naive string=
-0.110 sec   | generic-=
+0.577 sec   | generic-=
-0.120 sec   | specialized-=
+0.616 sec   | specialized-=
-0.323 sec   | specialized-=-key
+1.620 sec   | specialized-=-key
-0.748 sec   | polymorphic-=
+0.761 sec   | polymorphic-=
-1.170 sec   | polymorphic-=-key
+0.918 sec   | polymorphic-=-key
 ```

-However, both `specialization-store` and `adhoc-polymorphic-functions` (as well as `fast-generic-functions`) provide support for compile-time optimizations via type-declarations and/or inlining.
+All of `specialization-store` and `adhoc-polymorphic-functions` as well as `fast-generic-functions` or `static-dispatch` provide support for compile-time optimizations via type-declarations and/or inlining.
 If performance is a concern, one'd therefore rather want to use compile-time optimizations.

 | Feature                         | cl:generic-function | specialization-store | adhoc-polymorphic-functions |
 |:--------------------------------|:--------------------|:---------------------|:---------------|